The Ultimate Infused Maple Syrup Recipes

 5. Strain out lime and ginger using a fine sieve.

-More ways to enjoy this infused spicy citrus maple syrup: Use this maple syrup recipe instead of simple syrup in your favourite cocktails (or mocktails).
-Try using it in a maple-flavoured Old Fashioned for a dash of sweetness or paired with rum and ginger beer for a maple-infused Dark n’ Stormy.
-It would also be delicious as a sweetener in a homemade vinaigrette.
+More ways to enjoy this infused spicy citrus maple syrup: Use this maple syrup in place of simple syrup in your favourite cocktails or mocktails.
+Try it in a maple‑flavoured Old Fashioned for a touch of sweetness, or pair it with rum and ginger beer for a maple‑infused Dark ’n’ Stormy.
+It’s also a delicious addition to homemade vinaigrettes, sauces, stir-fries, and more.

 4. Tropical Maple Syrup Recipe

-Fragrant and delicious, we’re bringing some tropical flavours to the classic Canadian maple syrup.
-For a bolder flavour, feel free to steep the coconut and apricot longer than the recommended time.
+Fragrant and delicious, this recipe brings island‑inspired flavours to sweet, golden Canadian maple syrup.
+For a bolder taste, feel free to steep the coconut and apricot longer than the recommended time.
+A touch of ginger or warm spices would also be a welcome addition to amp up the island vibes.

 Glass bottle of apricot and coconut infused maple syrup on raw wooden coaster with two bottles of maple syrup in background.